mohitjaiswal28/mohitjaiswal28/README.md

 # Hi, I'm Mohit 👋

-1. I'm a Software Engineer focused on building and managing applications.
-My work is centred on creating functional and efficient software solutions that deliver a great user experience.
+1. I'm a Software Engineer with a focus on building & improving scalable applications and seamless user experiences.

-2. I have experience building user interfaces with React, Angular, TypeScript, and Tailwind CSS.
-On the backend, I have implemented services with Node.js, Express, and GraphQL.
+2. I’ve worked across the stack, from frontend (React, Angular, TypeScript, Tailwind CSS) to backend (Node.js, Express, GraphQL).

-3. Beyond development, I bring an understanding of cloud infrastructure, having worked hands-on with AWS services (including IAM, EC2, VPC, S3, and Lambda) and Docker.
+3. Beyond development, I bring an understanding of cloud infrastructure, having worked hands-on experience with AWS services (including IAM, EC2, VPC, S3, CloudWatch, Lambda, etc) and Docker.

-4. I'm always learning and recently have been exploring how AI tools can support development work.

-5. I'm open to connecting with other professionals to collaborate, exchange ideas, or discuss software design and development. 🚀
+5. Always happy to chat about interesting tech ideas, share learnings, or build something new. 🚀

 ## 🚀 Technical skills